UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/TeamLog.md

 ![image of test report](./testing/feature_test_july26_july31.png)

 ## Overview:
-We started working on the admin pages as well as setting up template for help pages.
-The admin dashboard is ready and we are working on implementing admin functionalities on our main pages.
-The performance page for individual instructors is almost complete and is just missing the profile.
+We are continuing to work on the features from last cycle.
+Also with the addition of the requirments list, we have haad to make some changes to current system and database.
+Everything is covered on the project board and is actively being worked on.

 ## Goals for next cycle

 - Continue Testing
-- Complete file upload functionality
-- Complete help pages
+- Complete Help pages
 - Complete Admin pages
-- Complete staff profile
 - Complete course details page
+- Complete TA Assign Feature

 ## What's left

 - Help pages
-- Admin pages
-- File upload functionality
+- Course Details page
+- TA Assign page
 - Testing
 - CI
 - Individual Project Report
 - Dark Mode (optional)

 ## Date Range: